 The COF proposal would have each New TLD registry paying $50,000 into a shared fund regardless of the size of the New TLD.
 To the extent that doesn’t establish a $20 million fund, then each New TLD registry also would pay a $.05 per name fee until $20 million is funded.

-The COF alternative proposal was discussed during a session held at the Dakar ICANN meeting.
+The COF alternative proposal was discussed during a public session held at the Dakar ICANN meeting.

 BC COMMENT:

+The BC historically has raised numerous concerns about the new gTLD Program’s limitations and flaws with respect to how it will affect existing and future registrants.
+Among our concerns have been maintaining technical and business standards; background checks for applicants, and a number of other fundamental requirements that were needed to ensure that an applicant has the competence, and the resources to operate a new gTLD registry.
+ICANN staff responded with some recognition of the risks of registries failing, which resulted in many of the safeguards now in in the new gTLD Applicant Guidebook.

-The position of the BC is that it is vital to have some form of financial instrument in place to protect registrants and users in case of registry failure.
+While recognizing that some proposed entrants to the new gTLD program prefer to lower the costs for launching a new registry, the BC does not believe that ICANN can lower protection mechanisms that are designed to protect registrants and Internet users.
+The position of the BC is that it is vital to have a responsible approach to the forms of financial instrument in place to protect registrants and users in case of registry failure.

+We are not supportive of the approach presented by the Registry Constituency.
+We do recognize, however, that improvements may be possible to the present COI.

-The BC is concerned that the proposed COF would be a one-size-fits-all solution.
+The BC is concerned that the proposed COF would be a “one-size-fits-all” solution.
 A continuity instrument should be adjustable to fit various business models used by new TLD registries (e.g. community, limited linguistic/cultural, brand, traditional for profit, etc.)

-For example, a single-registrant, (often called a “.brand”) TLD should not pay the same amount as a TLD offering names to the general public.
-TLDs with one business model should not be forced to subsidize other TLDs with different business models.
+For example, a single-registrant, (often called a “.brand”) TLD that restricts registrations to employees, or subscribers does not present the same risk to registrants that a generic word string, and may be better served by a different approach to the COI.
+Such a .brand applicant should not pay the same amount as a TLD offering names to the general public.

+We agree that gTLD strings that are purposely designed for a limited purpose must codify that limitation in their application and contract, and that ICANN should require adherence to such restrictions, especially if such restrictions are the justification for lowered fees in the COI.
+The BC submits that TLDs with one business model should not be forced to subsidize other TLDs with different business models.

 We acknowledge that the Guidebook COI proposal is less efficient than the pooled risk approach used in insurance models, since it requires each registry to fund 100% of its operations in case of failure.
+With that said, it is not clear to the BC that the insurance model is appropriate without greater understanding.

-However, the Guidebook CIO does provide more registrant protection than the registries’ COF proposal.
-Any changes to the Guidebook COI after new gTLD applicants have been submitted should go through a rigorous community review process.
+The Guidebook COI does provide more registrant protection than the registries’ COF proposal, and any proposed changes to the Guidebook COI should go through a rigorous community review process.

-The BC believes that once a TLD is offered in the marketplace the COI amounts should be made public, to enable potential registrants to consider such information when making their domain name investment decisions.

-Some BC members believe that COI amounts should be made public when applications are published, in order to inform potential objectors.
-On the other hand, some BC members argue that COI funding levels should be evaluated for adequacy by the reviewers, but should not be made public before the string contention phase, to avoid giving a competitive advantage to one applicant over another by revealing the intended business models.

-The BC believes that there should be a mechanism for ICANN to increase or decrease the required COI amount if a registry’s operating experience is significantly different from projections included in the application.
+The BC proposes that once the registry is operating, there should be a mechanism for ICANN to increase or decrease the required COI amount if a registry’s operating experience is significantly different from projections included in the application.

 Constituency Support: